-Free Standard Shipping applies to book orders over $25.00.
+Free Standard Shipping applies to book orders of $35.00 and above.
 Standard Shipping option must be selected at check-out; exclusive only to book orders.
 Orders containing product other than books are not eligible for FREE Standard Shipping.
+The $35 minimum purchase is calculated after all other discounts and coupons are applied and before any applicable taxes.
+Digital Products including Storia eBooks will not be included to meet the $35 minimum purchase.

 That all began to change in 1848, when American women (and some men) met in Seneca Falls, NY, at the first convention for women's rights held anywhere in the world.